CSCI-3349-F22/ps2/README.md

 # Problem Set 2: POS tagging: most frequent vs. HMM vs. LSTM

-In this problem set, you will be experimenting with different sequence tagging algorithms for part-of-speech (POS) tagging.
-These methods will be:
+In this problem set, you will be experimenting with different sequence tagging algorithms for part-of-speech (POS) tagging:

 * Looking up the most frequent POS by calling the nltk POS tagger on invidual words (in `hmm/viterbi.py`)
 * An HMM using Viterbi search to find the best POS tags given emission and transition probabilities (also in `hmm/viterbi.py`)